Grafiti on building facade - Dreispitz- Basel

 Why I Love Mixing Across Genres

-I usually begin with downtempo electronic music, which is melodic yet textured with bleeps and glitches and is often purely instrumental.
-This stage is about acclimating the audience, giving their ears and minds time to adjust to the unique soundscape I’ll be creating for the rest of the night.
+I usually begin with downtempo electronic music, which is melodic yet textured, featuring bleeps and glitches, and is often purely instrumental.
+This stage is about acclimating the audience, giving their ears and minds time to adjust to the unique soundscape I will be creating for the rest of the night.
 Slowly and gradually, I increase the tempo, moving into glitch IDM.

 As the energy in the room builds, I transition to Electro House and then Electro, allowing the BPM to rise steadily.
 By now, the audience is more involved, and I carefully read the room, gauging when to push forward or pull back.
-Tech House and higher BPM tracks bring the energy to a peak, but I always leave space to pause, giving people a chance to catch their breath, grab a drink, or re-center themselves.
-These moments of respite are as crucial as the high-energy tracks—they keep the flow dynamic and ensure the audience can re-enter the groove when they’re ready.
+Tech House and higher BPM tracks bring the energy to a peak, but I always leave space to pause, giving people a chance to catch their breath, grab a drink, or recenter themselves.
+These moments of respite are as crucial as the high-energy tracks; they keep the flow dynamic and ensure the audience can reenter the groove when they are ready.

 Toward the end of the night, I shift into Bass House, Breakbeat, and even 140 tracks.
 The room is alive, and the audience is fully immersed.
 But my favorite moment of every set is the closing track.
-I love to end with a song that stands apart from the rest—not just musically, but in its message.
-Whether it’s a heartfelt farewell or a profound concept woven into the lyrics, I want to leave the audience with something meaningful to carry with them as they head home.
+I love to end with a song that stands apart from the rest, not just musically, but in its message.
+Whether it is a heartfelt farewell or a profound concept woven into the lyrics, I want to leave the audience with something meaningful to carry with them as they head home.

-Mixing across genres isn’t just about variety; it’s about building an emotional and physical connection with the audience.
+Mixing across genres is not just about variety; it is about building an emotional and physical connection with the audience.
 Each transition is a conversation, each track a stepping stone on a shared journey.
-For me, there’s no greater reward than watching people lose themselves in the music and come away feeling like they’ve been part of something unique and unforgettable.
+For me, there is no greater reward than watching people lose themselves in the music and come away feeling like they have been part of something unique and unforgettable.

 Stay Updated!